tenox7/wrp/README.md

 # WRP - Web Rendering Proxy

 A browser-in-browser "proxy" server that allows to use historical / vintage web browsers on the modern web.
 It works by rendering a web page in to a GIF or PNG image with clickable imagemap.
+Optionally by converting modern HTML in to Markdown and back to a simple HTML.

 ![Internet Explorer 1.5 doing Gmail](wrp.png)

 ## Usage Instructions

+### Image Map Mode

 * [Download a WRP binary](https://github.com/tenox7/wrp/releases/) run it on a machine that will become your WRP gateway/server.
 This should be modern hardware and OS.
 Google Chrome / Chromium Browser is required to be preinstalled.
 Do not try to run WRP on an old machine like Windows XP or 98.
 * Make sure you have disabled firewall or open port WRP is listening on (by default 8080).